 I loved this book.
 Griffith’s prose is mesmerizingly rendered, and her plot is a marvel.
-Even as she shifts tense and viewpoint and ricochets back and forth through time, the narrative remains coherent – the tracks, informing and influencing each other, peel away at the novel’s sturdily conceived central mystery.
-Lore is a layered, sympathetic, accesible and interesting protagonist, and the novel surrounds her with memorable supporting characters, many as layered and full of mystery as Lore herself.
+Even as she shifts tense and viewpoint and ricochets back and forth through time, the narrative remains coherent; the tracks, informing and influencing each other, peel away at the novel’s sturdily conceived central mystery.
+Lore is a layered, sympathetic, accesible, interesting protagonist, and the novel surrounds her with memorable supporting characters, many as layered and full of mystery as Lore herself.
 Meanwhile, the novel’s near-term future backdrop holds up remarkably well.
 The nomenclature may be slightly off, but the feel is right; you could almost layer the novel over our present.
-The way it wrestles with topics — data management, systemic corporate corruption, privacy, environmental problems, class and gender issues, and on and on – makes the book feel perfectly current and relevant in many ways.
+The way it wrestles with topics — data management, systemic corporate corruption, privacy, environmental problems, class and gender issues, and so forth — makes the book feel perfectly current and relevant in many ways.
 It’s a remarkable achievement that deserves to be remembered.